HoaAn22/HoaAn22.github.io/assets/posts/financial-engineering/lectures03.md

 [1] A. Hayes, “What Are Returns in Investing, and How Are They Measured?,” Investopedia, 2025. https://www.investopedia.com/terms/r/return.asp

 [2] A. Hayes, “Short Selling: Your Step-by-Step Guide for Shorting Stocks,” Investopedia, 2024. https://www.investopedia.com/terms/s/shortselling.asp

+[3] A. Hayes, “Margin Account: Definition, How It Works, and Example,” Investopedia, 2025. https://www.investopedia.com/terms/m/marginaccount.asp
+‌